archetype-themes/plugin-theme-component/docs/Contributing.md

 npm link
 ```

-Then install Archie within a collection and/or a theme as a local folder dependency.
+Then install the CLI within a collection and/or a theme as a local folder dependency.
 Before doing so, you might have to
-remove your standard remote archie install.
+remove your standard remote CLI install.

 ```shell
 # Link your repository to your shared archie local copy